-Sustainable animal feed Goal Procurement of animal feed that does not contribute to the destruction of habitats The EU imports about 35 million tonnes of soy (Glycine max), corresponding to about 35 % of the global soy trade, mainly from South America.
-Brazil, Argentina, Paraguay, Uruguay and Bolivia produce over 50 % of the world soy and about 80 % of the soy produced in these countries is exported (Lambin et al., 2003; Nepstad et al., 2009; Teillard et al., 2016; Wassenaar et al., 2007) (Figure 1).
+Sustainable animal feed Goal Procurement of animal feed that does not contribute to the destruction of habitats.
+Target group Farmers or advisors managing cattle or other ruminants.
+Description of the measure Every year, the EU imports about 35 million tonnes of soy (Glycine max), corresponding to about 35 % of the global soy trade.
+These imports proceed mainly from South America: Brazil, Argentina, Paraguay, Uruguay and Bolivia produce over 50 % of the world soy in an area of about 55 to 60 million hectares.
+Overall, about 80 % of the soy produced in these countries is exported (Lambin et al., 2003; Nepstad et al., 2009; Teillard et al., 2016; Wassenaar et al., 2007).
 The worldwide demand for soy is driven mostly by animal production systems: about 75 % of the soy produced in the world is used as animal feed (WWF, 2016).
 This is not expected to change given that, despite a slowing growth rate, the global demand for food resulting from livestock production is expected to continue to increase, particularly in South Asia and Africa, after a period of rapid growth in Latin America (FAO, 2015).
-Soy production grew tremendously over the last four decades and is still increasing (Cattelan and Dall'Agnol, 2018), being one of the main drivers causing the loss of primary forests, areas of cerrado and unique wetlands in the Amazon, Pantanal and Mato Grosso regions.
+Soy production grew tremendously over the last four decades and is still increasing (Cattelan and Dall'Agnol, 2018).
+For instance, about 6 million hectares are already cultivated with soy in the Brazilian region of Mato Grosso but the country is still offering additional millions of hectares for the same purpose, mainly in the same region (Bragança and Cohn, 2019).
+Soy production has been one of the main drivers causing the loss of primary forests, areas of cerrado and unique wetlands in the Amazon, Pantanal and Mato Grosso regions.
+According to several NGOs, soybean cultivation has already led to the destruction of vast areas of the Amazonian and Pantanal rainforests and it is still driving further deforestation, even though since 2006 a memorandum on saving the tropical rainforests has helped to decrease some of the pressure (WWF, 2016).
 The European CAP regulations (EC, 2013) do not apply to South American agriculture.
-There- fore, the best practice is to prioritize the certified production of fodder in Europe.
+Therefore, the best practice is to prioritize the certified production of fodder in Europe.
 Importing from other biodiversity-certified sources is an alternative, but local production is preferable as it prevents Greenhouse Gas (GHG) emissions from transport.
-Short description of the measure Choosing not to import soy products from sources outside of the European Union also makes it easier to avoid genetically modified (GMO) varieties.
+Choosing not to import soy products from sources outside of the European Union also makes it easier to avoid genetically modified (GMO) varieties.
 More than 90 % of the soy produced in South America consists of GMO varieties (Trase, 2018).
 Currently, the use of 17 GM soybean varieties, for food or animal feed production, is allowed in the European Union (EU, 2019).
 However, products containing GM products for human consumption require compliance with the EU's labelling and traceability rules.
+Suitable sites Farms where cattle or other ruminants are kept and reared and which are not able to provide a full diet based on local pastures or locally produced fodder.
+How a good im- Livestock are fed exclusively with pastures or locally produced fodder;